Ofsted New Report Cards Dashboard

 Achievement is the Weakest Area

-24% of schools received Needs Attention or Urgent Improvement in Achievement — the worst of any area, with 42 Needs Attention and 5 Urgent Improvement grades.
+27% of schools received Needs Attention or Urgent Improvement in Achievement — the worst of any area, with 133 Needs Attention and 15 Urgent Improvement grades.

 Exceptional is Rare

-Urgent Improvement Exists
+Urgent Improvement Concentrated

 Expected Standard Dominates

-55.6% of all grades are Expected Standard.
-Many previously 'Good'-rated schools are landing here.
+59.0% of all grades are Expected Standard.
+Many previously ‘Good’-rated schools are landing here.
 The secure-fit model means missing one descriptor can pull a school down from Strong.

-Safeguarding: 2 Schools Failed
+Safeguarding: 4 Schools Failed

 Old System vs New Report Cards